-Optionally, the EBS volume size can be changed.
-Note it is not possible to reduce the volume below 8GB.
+Note it may not be possible to reduce the volume below 8GB.
 This is because the originating snapshot (e.g. snap-0b440a54993a44c36) expects at least 8 GB.

 Next, "Add Tags".

 Tags allow key/value assignments to help identify VMs.

 These key/value pairs can be queried using the EC2 API to programmatically identify specific VMs that have a designated purpose for your application.